-The Chronic Conditions Course for persons with spinal cord injury (SCI) aims to provide education and guidance on simple and effective techniques for managing symptoms often experienced by those with SCI.
+The Chronic Conditions Course for persons with spinal cord injury (SCI) aims to provide education and guidance on simple but effective cognitive behavioural techniques for managing symptoms often experienced by those with SCI.
 Very broadly, the course helps people with thoughts, behaviours, and physical symptoms related to chronic health conditions, depression, and anxiety.
 We are comparing this Course with a second course that provides education on spinal cord injury, mental health, and pain.
 Research shows that these programs can help people gain control over their symptoms, improve their confidence, and get back to living a full, satisfying life.

 The Chronic Conditions Course was originally developed in Australia by the eCentreClinic for Emotional Health.
 It is was adapted for persons with SCI through a collaboration of the Online Therapy Unit and Dr. Swati Mehta at Lawson Health Research Institute.
 It is designed to teach people who have a chronic physical condition how to better manage symptoms associated with the condition, depression, and anxiety.

 The Psychoeducation SCI Rehabilitation Course was developed by the Spinal Cord Injury Rehabilitation Evidence project (SCIRE) community group in collaboration with Dr. Swati Mehta at Lawson Health Research Institute.
 It is designed to provide education on spinal cord injury rehabilitation evidence-based practices.